Naviden/Python-Project-Builder/README.md

 ---

-You guessd it! this README file is build by ChatGPT!
+You guessed it!
+This README file was built by ChatGPT!
 ---

 ## 🧼 License